matrix-io/matrix-documentation/docs/matrix-hal/reference/nfc.md

         The function `WritePage` accepts a page number and a byte vector and writes the byte vector to the desired page.
         For MFUL and NTAG type cards the page length is always 4.
         Passing a vector with a length above 4 will result in truncation.
-        Passing a vector with a length below 4 will result in zeros being written to the unspecified spots. eg. if [30, 40, 50] is passed then the specified page will be set to [30, 40, 50, 0]
+        Passing a vector with a length below 4 will result in undefined behavior.

         ```c++
         // Usage